mrclapham/react-es6-appseed/README.md

 It is important to add 'core.js' to any 'entry' file(s) - files which will be processed though WebPack - this will allow ES6 features like Object.assign, to be used via polyfills. [https://github.com/zloirock/core-js](https://github.com/zloirock/core-js) .

 Add the following code at the head of any 'entry' files.
-Included sub-modules, imported into the entry file, do not require the polyfill adding.
+Included sub-modules imported into the entry file do not require the polyfill adding, it is only required to be included once for the polyfills to work.

 ```
 import 'core-js';